Package Exports

 --stdin-filepath Path to the file to pretend that stdin comes from.

---eslint-ignore Only format matching files even if they are not
+--eslint-ignore Only format matching files when they are not ignored

 --prettier-ignore Only format matching files even if they are not